ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 3. approved by the Designated Expert(s) as identifying a "community format", as described in {{community}}.

 The first procedure is used for registrations from IETF Consensus documents on the IETF stream, and can be used for RFCs from other streams.
-See {{publication}} for publication requirements.

 In the second case, the IESG makes a one-time decision on whether the registration submitter represents a recognized standards-related organization; after that, registration requests are performed as specified in {{review}}.
 The format is required to be described by a formal specification produced by the submitting standards-related organization.

 The third case is described in {{community}}.

+Media types registered by the IETF in the standards tree MUST be published as RFCs.
+Standards-tree registrations for media types defined by other standards-related organizations MUST be described by a formal specification produced by that organization.

 Media types in the standards tree do not have faceted subtype names, unless they are given legacy status using the process described in {{legacy}}.